 Most centrifugal applications in heat pumps have been limited to large water-to-water or refrigerant-to-water heat pump systems, heat transfer systems, and storage systems.
 With these applications, the centrifugal compressor allows heat pump use in industrial plants, as well as in large multistory buildings.

 The Working Principle

-Centrifugal compressors use non-positive displacement vapor compression for compressing large amounts a refrigerant.
+Centrifugal compressors use non-positive displacement vapour compression for compressing large amounts a refrigerant.
 The main components of a centrifugal compressor are a rotor (impeller), a diffuser and a volute casing.
 Large-capacity centrifugal compressors may have 2 or more impellers or stages in the same casing.
 The rotor consists of vanes or blades and the entire rotor is mounted on the hub.
 The rotor is placed inside the casing.
 So the rotor is driven at high speed by the electric motor.
-As the impeller rotates it moves the refrigerant vapor from the suction opening in its center to the outer edge using centrifugal force.
-The vapor enters the suction at a relatively low velocity and leaves the outer edge of the impeller at a higher velocity.
+As the impeller rotates it moves the refrigerant vapour from the suction opening in its center to the outer edge using centrifugal force.
+The vapour enters the suction at a relatively low velocity and leaves the outer edge of the impeller at a higher velocity.
 But high velocity doesn't relate to high static pressure.
 That's where the diffuser comes in.
-As the high-velocity vapor moves radially outward through the diffuser the flow area increases slowing the vapor and increases the static pressure.
-Finally, the volute-shaped casing collects the high-pressure, slow-moving vapor from around the diffuser and conveys it to the discharge connection of the compressor.
+As the high-velocity vapour moves radially outward through the diffuser the flow area increases slowing the vapour and increases the static pressure.
+Finally, the volute-shaped casing collects the high-pressure, slow-moving vapour from around the diffuser and conveys it to the discharge connection of the compressor.